Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Yucca kabob is a family-owned restaurant.
 The reviews weren’t lying when they said: “Everything is super fresh”.
 This was a late lunch/dinner for me.
 After I sat down, a family of European tourists came in, but it was nice because it wasn’t busy.

 One of the sons, who couldn’t have been more than 18 years old, took my order.
 Although I wasn’t particularly blown away by the pita bread or the rice, the salad, the chicken and the hummus were incredible!
-But what probably stands out to me the most was the salad and the hummus.

 Frontier Cafe (Yucca Valley)

 This place was highly recommended!
 Frontier Cafe is LGBTQ-owned and they offer bagels, salads and a wide range of vegan items made with locally sourced ingredients!
-Also, when I was looking at pictures on Frontier’s Instagram, I came across a photo of Megan Fox and Machine Gun Kelly in the summer of 2021, where they took a picture with a fan.
+Also, when I was looking at pictures on Frontier’s Instagram page, I came across a photo of Megan Fox and Machine Gun Kelly in the summer of 2021, where they took a picture with a fan.

 Natural Sisters Cafe (Joshua Tree)

 Because the check-in at my Airbnb wasn’t until 3pm, I decided to drive to Joshua Tree and into the National Park.
-But before I did that, I needed to repIenish from the drive from LA.
+But before I did that, I needed to repIenish from the two-and-a-half-hour drive from LA!
 All the sandwiches look amazing in the photos!
 If you don’t know what to order, the employee said that the Bean Burger was their most popular menu item.
 I inquired about the pastries, and she said that most of them are made in-house.
-I wanted something light so I ordered their most popular sandwich, the avocado sandwich, which was amazing!
+I wanted something light, so I ordered their most popular sandwich, the avocado sandwich, which was amazing!

 JT Crossroads Cafe (Joshua Tree)